raspberrypilearning/scratch-crosshair/en/step_1.md

 ![Centre crosshair](images/centre-crosshair.png){:width="500px"}

-Occasionally, you might want to choose a point to rotate round that is not the centre of the costume.
+Occasionally, you might want to choose a point to rotate around that is not the centre of the costume.
 In that case, you can align your chosen costume rotation point with the crosshair in the Paint editor.

 ![Rotation point](images/rotation-point.png){:width="500px"}